A show that premiered in New York City at La MaMa Theatre.

-There is “separation” between the stage and the place for the public.
+There is a “separation” between the stage and the audience space.

-Techniques: Physical theatre / Dance / Machinery and large moving objects
+Techniques: Physical theatre / dance / stage machinery and large moving objects

 Target: Any age bracket.
-Suitable to an international audience.
+Suitable for an international audience.

 Miscellaneous: Use of video projections.
-All the structures and the machinery are moved mechanically from the live action of the performers.
+All the structures and machinery are moved mechanically through the live action of the performers.

 Directed by: Marco Paciotti

-Intellectual copyright rights: ONDADURTO TEATRO / Lorenzo Pasquali and Marco Paciotti
+Intellectual property rights: ONDADURTO TEATRO / Lorenzo Pasquali and Marco Paciotti

 Cast: Marco Golinucci, Valerio Marinaro, Giorgia Marras, Sara Mennella, Andrea Onori, Lorenzo Pasquali, Tiziana Santercole, Dario Vandelli, Giulia Vanni.

-Video excerpts from the film “NORMAL” by Adele Tulli / produced by Film Affair (selected for the Panorama section at 2019 Berlin International Film Festival, for the 2019 CPH:DOX and the 2019 Thessaloniki Documentary Festival, and winner of the 2018 Torino Lovers Film Festival)
+Video excerpts from the film Normal by Adele Tulli / produced by Film Affair (selected for the Panorama section at the 2019 Berlin International Film Festival, for the 2019 CPH:DOX and the 2019 Thessaloniki Documentary Festival, and winner of the 2018 Torino Lovers Film Festival)